-Rehabilitation of injured and ill native New Zealand birds for release into the wild, with a focus on threatened species.
+Creating a world-class wildlife hospital for the rehabilitation of injured and ill native birds, with a focus on threatened species.

+The project relies on donors and sponsors to help raise funds.
 We thank you for your support in helping us achieve this vision ♡

 Donations assist with ongoing wildlife rehabilitation costs, to assist injured and ill wildlife patients that receive treatment.
 Thank you for making a difference in the seabird capital of the world.